-You can start your research with QuickSearch to find materials available from the Rutgers Libraries, including books, journals, articles, music, movies, and more.
-You will be prompted to sign in with your NetID to access Rutgers-restricted resources, save results and create lists, and request items.
-Try also the Advanced Search option for more sophisticated searches.
+Start your research with QuickSearch to find materials available from the Rutgers Libraries, including books, journals, articles, music, movies, and more.
+You will be prompted to sign in with your NetID to access Rutgers-restricted resources, save results, create lists, and request items.
+Try the Advanced Search option for more sophisticated searches.

 TIP: Use QuickSearch to

 QuickSearch can help you find the following resources: